-In my late teens I started work on a new newspaper being launched in my city.
+In my late teens I started work on a new newspaper.

 I was fresh out of journalism college and keen to start work in the newsroom with fancy new computers.
 Computers with green screens and fluorescent green type flickering across it.
 Remember them, for that was technology back in the day!

 Soon after I was having to wear glasses.
 Soon after that I was a contact lens wearer.

 And that’s been me for the past 20-plus years.

 Fast forward to today and I have perfect vision without the aid of lenses of any description other than the one in my actual eye.